Code-Institute-Submissions/p2-Match-That/README.md

   - Github was to used to save and store code.
   - Google Fonts was used to import fonts for my website.
   - Iconography was imported from Font Awesome.
   - W3 schools was used to learn and implement code.
+  - YouTube was heavily used to learn and implement JavaScript.
   - Balsamiq was used to create the basic wireframe design of the website.

   ## Deployment: